 - Put verses in every corner of the house and read them.
 Make them personal and declare them out loud.

 - Commit yourself to look up every instance of the word FEAR or AFRAID in the Bible and record your findings.
-This is life changing, as the Word reminds us over and over NOT to give in to this battle of fear.
+This is life-changing, as the Word reminds us over and over NOT to give in in this battle with fear.

 Scripture for when you are fearful

-Print these truths out on cardstock and post them around your house or carry them in your purse.
-You can even leave it as one sheet and hang it on the fridge–whatever you need to do to remember to claim the truth over your life.
-Start preaching the Word to yourself and your heart will be in constant peace (Phil.
-4:6-7).
+Use this encouraging free scripture printable to help keep your mind focused on God’s promises!
+Print these truths out on cardstock and add a nice frame.
+Then place in a location you will be reminded of them.
+You can even hang it on the fridge–whatever you need to do to remember to claim the truth over your life.
+Start preaching the Word to yourself, and your heart will be in constant peace (Philippians 4:6-7).